tanyareuben/storefront-service/README.md

 ```

-Open command terminal and chage directory to the root folder where you cloned the Repo
+Open command terminal and change directory to the root folder where you cloned the Repo

 Then run the following command